inerciapt/2020_inercia_pt/README.md

 # TODO

-overlay for obs shader royale with the tv idea and longer transition time to fullscreen
+maybe dynamic background on obs shader royale

+maybe longer transition time to fullscreen animation on obs shader royale
-finish contacting all the listed people about possible seminars

-follow up on interested seminar speakers with actual dates to announce (paulo falcao, evvvvil, paralax, iq, porocyon, mmalex, p01, yx, noby, pandur)
+have timer on screen at all times on obs shader royale

-prepare best of bunzli demoshow
+prepare best of bunzli demoshow (talk with unlock or shana about this)

 prepare best of chaos constructions demoshow

 prepare best of forever demoshow

+ask people about possible dj sets

-invitation intro for function??? (alien)
+invitation intro for function or jml??? (alien)

 test fake compo of every kind (irfanview, xmplay, videoplayer)